 You then need to wait another 8-10 days to receive the information about the exam you need to pass to become an assessor.

 The Exam and Why I Failed

-I started reading the guidelines and had to stop half way through.
-I was having doubts on whether this type of role suited me – detail work is not my forte.
-Against better wisdom, I attempted the multiple choice questionnaire (open book) testing you on your knowledge of the guidelines.
+I started reading the guidelines and had to stop halfway through.
+I was having doubts about whether this type of role suited me – detailed work is not my forte.
+Against better wisdom, I attempted the multiple-choice questionnaire (open book) testing you on your knowledge of the guidelines.
 I obviously failed, but I wanted to fail as I realised that being an assessor would bore me to tears.

 However, I am sure other people would find the role quite fascinating as it gives you an excellent insight on how good websites are supposed to provide information and meet users' needs.

 The Black Market for Exam Papers

 While researching information for this article I found out that there is a black market for exam papers results.
 While I did not look into this further, I saw websites gathering email addresses with the view to email documents to candidates at a price to help them pass the selection process.

 Pros and Cons